rybradlax/raspberianModifications/README.md

 0.0.5
 Added an executable of the file extractor and zipper, to find the working go to fileExtractor > Dist > zipUnzip > zipUnzip.exe
+0.0.6
+Added a Guess the Word for one player to make the word, and another to guess, there is only one try and the letter portion is a work in progress.

 Thanks for visiting this repository!